ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Industrial Screen Printing Anomaly Detection Dataset: ISP-AD

 In addition, real defective patches were manually extracted on selected defective samples in the training and test splits.
 Thereby, central defect labeling with patch sizes of 512 x 512~px ensures proper defect positioning within augmented patches, which are cropped to a final size of 256 × 256~px during training.

 Above described workflow minimizes the manual labeling effort to known defective samples and regions.
-The underlying image-level labels can be considered 'weak' since no ground truth masks are provided, thereby eliminating the need for elaborate pixel-level annotation.
+The underlying image-level labels can be considered "weak" since no ground truth masks are provided, thereby eliminating the need for elaborate pixel-level annotation.
 In general, patch-based processing is an efficient augmentation technique in upscaling available data, enabling extraction of several \num{100000} patches from a few acquired samples with large FOVs.
+Theoretically, this automatic patch extraction process is unlimited, although it is restricted by available fault-free samples and FOV sizes \cite{Krassnig.2024}.

 Fault-free test data was generated using a sliding window with a stride of 160 px, extracting overlapping patches (256 x 256 px) to cover a grid.
 The same patch extraction process was applied to the training data for the unsupervised methods.